 Making a competitive position sustainable requires a brand to develop its ability to sustain its position over the long term.
 That sounds easy in theory, but in reality is hard.
 Short-term attitudes in growth and profit can easily distract a leadership teams focus.
 Failing to invest in sustaining their brand’s market position, or stakeholder demands for profit taking are two of the most common pulls that destabilise a brands’ established market position.

 The challenge for any leadership team with their business is to be able to see the market position they want and then to take hold and hold onto that market position.
-Sustainable competitive advantage, the holy grail of a successful business is not easy to find, straight forward to own or simple to sustain, and that’s why it is every leaders, holy grail.
+Sustainable competitive advantage, the holy grail of a successful business is not easy to find, straight forward to own or simple to sustain, and that’s why it is every leaders’ holy grail.

-How to outcompete the competition
+How to Outcompete the Competition

 In mature (and often saturated) markets developing a unique strategic position can give a business sustainable competitive advantage.
 A sustainable competitive advantage in any market is the holy grail for business owners.
 To be somewhere that your competitors aren’t, and to have something that cannot be taken away, is what every business leader wants to achieve in setting up in business, and dreams of achieving.
-It is one clear defining way of out competing the competition is to develop a sustainable competitive advantage in a market
+It is one clear defining way of out competing the competition is to develop a sustainable competitive advantage in a market.

 To be recognised as the market maker, such as Hoover, whose name is synonymous with vacuum cleaners, gave the Hoover brand unbelievable control of the market for most of the 20th century.
 Hoover, the brand leader owned the global market, with an unparalleled history, and complete market dominance.
+The brand name itself became synonymous with the product category, everyone hoovered their house with a Hoover.

 So what changed?
 A loss of focus and desire to continue to own the market coupled with the airplane ticket fiasco which opened the door to new competitors and to one man in particular James Dyson who grabbed the opportunity to replace Hoovers’ once held position in the market launching his own Dyson brand through technology shift of his cyclone bag less vacuum.